shiwalimohan/old.shiwalimohan.github.io/_pages/about.md

 ---

-I am an AI researcher at [SRI International] (https://www.sri.com/).
+I am an AI researcher at [SRI International](https://www.sri.com/).
 I build intelligent interactive systems that model, learn, and reason about their human collaborators.
 My research advances methods for complex sequential decision making, intelligent agent systems, as well as hybrid AI architectures built with statistical machine learning and knowledge-rich inference algorithms.
 I leverage insights from economics, psychology, education, and HCI to desgin effective and robust human-agent collaboration in real-world settings.

 I am a Principal Investigator at SRI and lead technology and business development for AI research.
 My work spans fundamental algorithmic advances as well applications of AI.